Real-Time Stochastic Terrain Mapping and Processing for Autonomous Safe Landing: Numerical Analysis

 \subsection{Performance Analysis with Simulated Testbed}

 In practice, obtaining perfect DEMs is challenging, if not impossible.
 When a planetary lander performs terrain sensing upon arrival at a planetary body, accurately measuring every detail of the surface is difficult.
 Specifically, we focus on topographic uncertainty due to sparse terrain measurements.
 In this subsection, we evaluate the performance of the proposed algorithm for such sparse terrain measurements using simulated testbed data.
+Here, as for the hyperparameters of Eq. \eqref{eq:ae-kernel-realtimeshd}, we set $\ell=1.0$ m and compute $\sigma_f$ as the standard deviation of the elevations in the point cloud data.